 How to emboss vellum through an embossing folder.

 It is really easy to emboss vellum through your embossing folders, simply fold a piece of regular copier paper in half & slip your vellum inside, place inside your embossing folder & run through the machine as usual.
 This prevents the vellum from cracking & you get a fabulous impression not only on the vellum, but on the paper too!

 For larger embossing folders just use full sheets of coper paper to 'sandwich' the vellum.

 How to cut intricate dies:

 If you are struggling to cut an intricate die through your machine invest in a metal shim, they are not too expensive & will easily outlive your machine - & the next couple too!
-Simply place below the back of your die in the machines normal 'sandwich' & it will make cutting intricate dies a whole lot easier!
+Simply slip into position behind your die if your machine requires the cutting part of your die facing upward, or on top if the die faces downward.

 How to remove pieces from the dies easily: